IveTou/cx-test/README.md

 ## Project setup

-Firstly, you must to create a .env file within the following content:
+Firstly, you must create a `.env` file in the project's root path.
+Inside the `.env` file insert the following content:

 VUE_APP_GMAPS_API_KEY=<YOUR_GMAPS_API_KEY>

-Your API key has to be enabled to work with Maps and Directions service
+Your API key has to be enabled to work with Maps and Directions services.

 ### Install modules
 ```